goldlabel-apps/leo-exercise/README.md

 ## Step 1: Shopping cart

-Next job is to create our app from the template provided.
-Along the way I remove any extraneous files the project doesn't need.
-At this point we will also add [Material UI](https://material-ui.com) to the project because we'll need some User Interface componenets.
-Now we're set up we can concentrate on just 2 files. `Cart.tsx` handles the frontend and `cartSlice.ts` the logic
+Next job is to create an app from the template.
+Along the way I removed extraneous files the project doesn't need.
+I also added [Material UI](https://material-ui.com) to the project because we'll need some UI.
+Now we can concentrate on just 2 files. `Cart.tsx` which handles the frontend and `cartSlice.ts` the logic

 ### [Cart.tsx](./src/features/cart/Cart.tsx)

-Renders the cart and handles UI interaction and updates from Redux
+Renders the cart and handles UI interaction and updates from Redux.
+It's a functional component all about presentation and handles updates from the redux store quickly

-_eg_

 ```javascript